 1. Special Play Time

 One method I’ve used over the years is to rotate older children.
 One older child is always playing with the toddler while I’m teaching another child.
 The kids love having the special play time together.
-They can build blocks, look at books, or play house.
+They can build with blocks, look at books, do big and small sorting activities, or play house.

 The special play time allows me time to tutor another child through their schoolwork.